ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

+---

 In addition, there are two new fields:

 * Dependencies list that contains a key prefix and unique label value.
-The key prefix and label are required for a configuration item.
-The configuration item will not be created because the dependency key does not exist.
+The dependencies list requires a key prefix and label for each configuration item.
+The configuration item will not be created if the dependency key does not exist.
 The label is informative and should be unique:
 ```go
 func (d *RouteDescriptor) Dependencies(key string, value *model.Route) []api.Dependency {
 	return []api.Dependency{